openshift/enhancements/enhancements/machine-api/machine-deletion-hooks.md

 ##### Hook Implementing Controllers must

 * Watch Machine objects and determine when an appropriate action must be taken.
-* After completing the desired hook action, remove the hook annotation.
+* After completing the desired hook action, remove the hook.

 ##### Hook Implementing Controllers may

-* Watch Machine objects and add a hook annotation as desired by the cluster administrator.
+* Watch Machine objects and add a hook as desired by the cluster administrator.
 * Coordinate with other Hook Implementing Controllers through any means possible, such as using common annotations, CRDs, etc. For example, one hook controller could set an annotation indicating it has finished its work, and